spencertipping/tau/doc/gamma.md

 **TODO:** add chan direction/weakness/π-locking metadata to the above

 **TODO:** specify how γ can be applied (probably to ψ and φ)

+## Building γs
+A γ tracks input and output state and allows its λ state to be incrementally constructed.

+**TODO:** we should remove keying for specific λs; each λ can be atomic and they can exist in a loose set